stivenramireza/stivenramireza/README.md

 Hi 👋 I'm Stiven
 ======================================

-Software Engineering Specialist | Tech | Startups
+Software Engineer | Tech | Startups
 ------------------------

 I'm a software engineering specialist with 5+ years of experience.
 I have skills for research, teamwork and leadership.
 I consider myself as a self-taught person and passionate about what I do.